Relation between two-phase quantum walks and the topological invariant: Topological invariants of the complete two-phase QW

+For further arguments, we need to choose the symmetric point of quasi-energy, that is, $\varepsilon_P=0$ or $\varepsilon_\Gamma=-\pi/2$.
 The proper symmetric point of quasi-energy to study topological invariant can be chosen from the distribution of the eigenvalue of $U_+^{(s)}$, because the topological numbers can be well defined unless absolutely continuous spectra exist at the symmetric points of quasi-energy, i.e., the quasi-energy gap should open by the terminology in physics.
 In Appendix F, the eigenvalue problem of homogeneous $U_+^{(s)}$ is solved by the Fourier analysis.
-We obtain the eigenvalue
+We obtain the eigenvalue the time evolution operator in the Fourier space

 where $k \in [0:2\pi)$ is the wave number.
 We see that the absolutely continuous spectra include quasi-energy $\varepsilon=0,\pi$ ($\lambda=\pm 1$), however, do not exist at $\varepsilon=\pm\pi/2$ ($\lambda=\pm i$).
-Therefore, we focus on the time-evolution operator possessing chiral symmetry, where the topological numbers are well defined due to the presence of the quasi-energy gap.
-Therefore, the time-evolution operator $U_+^{(s)}$, we focus on hereafter in this section, possesses only chiral symmetry, and then belongs to the chiral unitary class (class AIII in the Cartan classification).
+Therefore, we focus on the time-evolution operator possessing chiral symmetry, where the topological numbers are well defined due to the presence of the quasi-energy gap around $\varepsilon=\pm \pi/2$.
+Then, the time-evolution operator $U_+^{(s)}$, we focus on hereafter in this section, possesses only chiral symmetry, and then belongs to the chiral unitary class (class AIII in the Cartan classification).
 In the table of the classification of topological phases\cite{schnyder08}, it is known that class AIII can possess ${\mathbb Z}$ topological phases in the one dimensional system.